CloudComputing-WS23/cloud-computing-WS23/DOCUMENTATION.md

 In a browser see if the application works `http://localhost:9001/books`.

 ## Useful commands
+`chmod +x create-cluster.sh` and `chmod +x destroy-cluster.sh` to make the scripts executable.
 ```
 minikube start --cpus 2 --memory 4g --driver docker --profile bookshop
+minikube ip --profile bookshop
+minikube tunnel --profile bookshop # to expose the cluster to the local environment, and then use the 127.0.0.1 IP address to call the cluster
 kubectl get nodes
 kubectl config get-contexts
 kubectl config current-context